 Part VII: Identification of Platform Shoes

-A commonly asked question is how does one identify vintage Famolare shoes from modern?
+A commonly asked question is how does one distinguish vintage Famolare shoes from modern?

 The bicycle is the company trademark, and is present on almost all Famolare shoes.
 Joe selected this image based on his fascination with the tall bikes that he saw on the streets of Italy during his tenure there.
 Now, the company is held under the appropriately named Bicycle, Inc.